KubeKanvas Logo

 docker push yourdockerhub/nextjs-blog:latest

-Step 3: Deploying the Next.js Frontend
+Step 3: Kubernetes Deployment of the Next.js Frontend

 apiVersion: apps/v1